Eurocentral: Maxim Park

 The £330 million park is the UK’s largest speculative office park development, comprising 10 buildings, totalling 756000 sqft of high-quality space.
 The entire park was completed in March 2010.
-As well as Grade A office accommodation and a wide range of shops and leisure facilities the park also houses one of Scotland's largest nurseries, Papillon Nursery and one of the Dakota Hotels (although not part of the Maxim estate it is very close by and built in keeping with the park's image).
+As well as Grade A office accommodation and a wide range of shops, leisure facilities and one of the Dakota Hotels (although not part of the Maxim estate it is very close by and built in keeping with the park's image).

-The park currently has a shuttle bus service provided by Castle Cars of Uddingston.

-Current tenants include: The Linear UK Group, Proact IT, Papillon Nursery, SEPA, REGUS, Currie & Brown, Vaillant, Berits & Brown, ACS Clothing, Sitel and Sure Thing Insurance, a newly incorporated insurance intermediary.

-In June 2014, planning permission was granted for the addition of a sports pavilion.